Maxima of a Random Model of the Riemann Zeta Function over Intervals of Varying Length: Upper Bounds

 This is $\oo(1)$, thereby concluding the proof. \end{proof} Lemma \ref{lem: discretization} is proved by a chaining argument similarly to Lemma \ref{lem: fluct}. \begin{proof}[Proof of Lemma \ref{lem: discretization}] The probability can be divided into

 The first term is $\leq \PP\left(S_j(0)>y-1\right)\ll \frac{e^{-y^2/j}}{j^{1/2}}$ for $y>1$.
 It remains to bound the second term.
 Summing over the values of $S_j(0)$ gives

-This is of the same form as the expression in Equation \eqref{eqn: to prove 2} of Lemma \ref{lem: fluct} with $j+1$ instead of $j$, without the sum over $j$, with $\psi_{j+1}=0$, and with the event $\mathcal B_{j+1}(x)$ being simply $\{S_j(0)\in (x-1,x]\}$ (without the recentering).
+where the intervals $I_x$ are defined below \eqref{eqn: Bj def}.
+This is of the same form as the expression in Equation \eqref{eqn: to prove 2} of Lemma \ref{lem: fluct} with $j+1$ instead of $j$, without the sum over $j$, with $\psi_{j+1}=0$, and with the event $\mathscr B_{j+1}(x)$ being simply $\{S_j(0)\in I_x\}$ (without the recentering).
 Proceeding the same way using a chaining argument up to Equation \eqref{eqn: chaining almost} leads to the bound for $v=y-x$

 Note that the full ballot estimate \eqref{eqn: Btilde} is not needed here, as only the endpoint is involved.
 We choose $\lambda=200C(1+k)^3$, so that the above becomes

 The summand is maximal at $v=y-100Cj$.
 This is negative fo $y\leq Cj$.
 We conclude that the maximizer is at $v=1$ so that